 We have a fine Johannus electronic organ, and this is augmented for some hymns/songs by a grand piano.

 1662 BCP Matins is held on most Sundays at 930am.
 It is a said service, with an Office Hymn, but no sermon.
 It is not widely advertised, though, as it is not possible to guarantee it being held every week.

 A monthly Saturday evening 'Youth Club & Youth Service' mainly for 7-12s - details in the Events section.
 All staff DBS checked.
 The event usually includes a short, seasonal act of worship in the Church.

-Baptism/Confirmation preparation courses are held as required, and a special Study Course is being held at 7pm on Tuesdays during Lent.
+Baptism/Confirmation preparation courses are held as required, and special Study Courses are held during Lent and Advent.

 We have in the past supported asylum-seekers, and are happy to do so again if the need arises.